intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

 All adapters can define bespoke properties.
 When writing an adapter that connects to an external system, this can be used to provide contextual information such as the vendor, software version, user name, and so on.

 At this stage, we have a fully-working adapter implementation, albeit one that we have not yet added any features to.
-However, `AdapterBase` does provide an implementation for one adapter feature automatically: `IHealthCheck`.
+However, `AdapterBase` does provide an implementation for one adapter feature automatically: [IHealthCheck](/src/DataCore.Adapter.Abstractions/Diagnostics/IHealthCheck.cs).
 The `IHealthCheck` feature is used to report on the current health of an adapter.
 This can be used to verify the health of e.g. connections to remote systems that the adapter speaks to.

 We can customise the health checks that our adapter performs by overriding the `CheckHealthAsync` method: